Exploring the Influence of Parametrized Pulsatility on Left Ventricular Washout under LVAD Support: A Computational Study Using Reduced-Order Models: Introduction

-\Gls{cfdlabel} analysis allows to quantify stagnation zones and the connected thrombosis risk.
-Research in this field is particularly common for the left ventricle, but has also been performed for large blood vessels.
-Thresholds on velocity and shear rate are popular hemodynamic parameters to quantify blood damage \citep{liao2018, liao2016, wong2014}.
-A velocity-based stagnation index has been introduced in \cite{quaini2011}, whereas a pulsatility index is used elsewhere \citep{reider2017, liao2018}.
-Wall shear stress and quantities like \gls{osilabel} have been used as well \citep{zhang2017}.
-A full model for thrombus growth is introduced in \cite{menichini2016mathematical}.
-To track blood transport at each discrete location over time, approaches like residence time \citep{rossini2016} and the virtual ink method \citep{Rayz2009} have been introduced, where an additional transport equation is solved.
-In the underlying study, we use a local concentration and an integral quantity based on the virtual ink method to compute the washout.

-The goal of this study is to determine whether replacing the constant flow rate in cf-LVADs by a parametrized artificial pulse (varying the \gls{lvadlabel} flow rate) can reduce the occurence of stagnation.
+The formation of thrombus in the left ventricle and LVAD is a multifaceted phenomenon that has been studied extensively.
+Studies have been performed on parameters such as the shape of the cannula tip \citep{wong2014,liao2016}, the length of the inserted cannula \citep{chivukula2020}, the positioning of the cannula in the left ventricle \citep{prisco2017,ghodrati2020}, and the angle of cannula insertion \citep{schloeglhofer2022,neidlin2021understanding}.
+Adding pulsatility to the flow rate of the \gls{lvadlabel} may reduce the risk of thrombosis and stroke in the left ventricle and in the LVAD itself \citep{ZimpferLavare, ILSJarvik}.
+LVAD speed modulations have been used to restore pulsatility, such as the Lavare cycle or the Heartmate3 artificial pulse \citep{fang2022}.
+The synchronicity of such pulses with native left ventricular activity is an ongoing topic of research \citep{liao2018,maynewman2023,mccormick2014}.

+The complex relationship between LVAD implantation and thrombosis risk is a problem with many parameters and their influence on stenting is not straightforward.
+It is of interest to quantify how sensitive washout is to these parameters.
+Performing such a sensitivity analysis requires many data points, which are expensive to generate from full-order numerical simulations.
+A reduction in simulation cost is desirable.
+To increase the practicality of CFD simulations and make them relevant to clinical practice, it is necessary to reduce computational cost while maintaining high fidelity.
+One way to achieve faster results is to use simplified models, as in \cite{moulton2017simulation} for the structural model of the muscle fiber.
+Another way to reduce simulation time is to approximate \glspl{fomlabel} with \glspl{romlabel}.
+For cardiovascular simulation, such models have recently become popular \citep{karabelas2022global,collia2022surrogate,di2019reduced,di2020model}.

+Therefore, the aim of this study is to present a method to evaluate the sensitivity analysis using \glspl{romlabel} in order to reduce the computational cost.
+As a model problem for such an analysis, we chose an idealized, simplified 2D geometry of the left ventricle with an inserted LVAD cannula.

+In this model problem, we want to determine how sensitive washout in an idealized 2D left ventricle with inserted cannula is to using a parametrized pulsatility in the LVAD flow rate.
 The pulse is parametrized as a sinuisodal variation of a baseline flow rate, with the parameters being the length of the pulse, the amplitude of flow rate increase, and the time between two subsequent pulses serve as the parameters.